olli991/mib-std2-pq-zr-toolbox/README.md

 6. Run `ksh /media/mp000/install.sh` to install the toolbox.
 Old GEM will be automatically updated if found.
 7. Open Green Engineering Menu and have fun 🙂

+## How to install with QNX Virtual Machine via USB SD card reader directly connected (soldered) to eMMC chip
+1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of any USB flash drive.
+Eject and physically disconnect all USB drives.
+2. Start Neutrino 6.5 Virtual Machine, insert USB SD card reader into any USB port of the PC/laptop and allow to connect to VM
+3. Insert the USB flash drive with Toolbox to any USB port of PC/laptop and allow to connect to VM
+4. Inside VM, enter `mount` to see where USB drive with Toolbox is mounted.
+Normally it will be /fs/usb001.
+5. Inside VM, open Utilities->Terminal and run `ksh /fs/usb001/install.sh`
+6. Turn off VM assemble back the unit, Open Green Engineering Menu and have fun 🙂
+NOTE: If you do not want to use USB drive but have sshd running inside of the VM and have WinSCP access, just copy `MIBSTD2-Toolbox-vX.X.X.zip` content to into `/tmp` folder inside VM.
+And run install.sh.

+## How to install with QNX Virtual Machine into via eMMC backup image
+1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of any USB flash drive.
+Eject and physically disconnect all USB drives.
+2. Make eMMC dump from the unit into raw format for example with USB Image Tool
+3. Convert backup image to VMDK format `qemu-img convert -f raw backup.img -O vmdk backup.vmdk`, add to Neutrino 6.5 Virtual Machine and start it
+4. Insert the Toolbox USB flash drive to any USB port of PC/laptop and allow to connect to VM
+5. Inside VM, open Utilities->Terminal and enter `mount` to see where USB drive with Toolbox is mounted.
+Normally it will be /fs/usb000.
+6. Run `ksh /fs/usb000/install.sh`
+7. Turn off VM, flash back  assemble back the unit, Open Green Engineering Menu and have fun 🙂
+NOTE: If you do not want to use USB drive but have sshd running inside of the VM and have WinSCP access, just copy `MIBSTD2-Toolbox-vX.X.X.zip` content to into `/tmp` folder inside VM.
+And run install.sh.

 ## How to use the toolbox to do customizations
 1. Use `dump` menu to copy files from unit's filesystem into corresponding `dump` subfolder on SD card or USB drive
 2. Modify those files as you wish and copy into corresponding `custom` subfolder on SD card or USB drive